Snow, ice blasts through South with powerful winter storm

 “I was so happy when I saw the sky,” Murray told the newspaper.
 “I said to the devil, ‘it’s not going to be today’.”

-The West Virginia Department of Homeland Security tweeted photos of snow-covered roads in the southern part of the state and advised residents to “keep calm and hunker down.”
-The agency says the storm is moving north and most areas of the state are expected to have accumulations of at least 4 inches (10 centimeters), with up to 12 inches (30 centimeters) possible in the mountains.

-A wintry mix of freezing rain, sleet and snow that moved into Kentucky was expected to transition into all snow later Sunday, the National Weather Service in Louisville said.

-After lashing the South, the storm was expected to bring frigid and snowy conditions to the Northeast.
-New York City was expected to be spared from most, if not all, of the snowfall, but Long Island and Connecticut coastal areas were expecting gale conditions.
-Upstate New York was projected to get hit with up to a foot of snow to go along with high winds.
-The National Weather Service forecast winds of up to 60 mph (96 kph) across Long Island and widespread coastal flooding there and in Connecticut by Monday morning.
+While New York City was expected to be spared from most, if not all, of the snowfall from the winter storm, coastal areas on Long Island and Connecticut were expecting high winds and gale conditions, and upstate New York was projected to get hit with up to a foot of snow to go along with high winds.
+The National Weather Service forecast winds of up to 60 mph across Long Island and widespread coastal flooding there and in Connecticut by Monday morning.
+In upstate New York, temperatures in the single digits were projected to rise into the 20s and bring heavy snow beginning Sunday night and lasting until Monday night.

-Six to 12 inches (15 to 30 centimeters) of snow was expected in parts of east-central Ohio and western Pennsylvania from Sunday afternoon, resulting in slick and hazardous road conditions.
+Six to 12 inches of snow was expected in parts of east-central Ohio and western Pennsylvania from Sunday afternoon, resulting in slick and hazardous road conditions.
+In parts of eastern Pennsylvania, forecasters expected three to five inches of snow early changing to a wintry mix including sleet and freezing rain or completely rain.

 Frigid temperatures lingered across New England on Sunday, with wind chills in northern Vermont reported at -27 Fahrenheit (-33 Celsius).
 In Boston, where a cold emergency was declared on Saturday, wind chills remained below zero (-17 C) even as the region started the thaw.